 Vary in style/option to include wrapping paper station, hooks, peg board, and baskets

-CLOSET 2 – PAPER PRODUCTS & MEDICAL SUPPLIES
+CLOSET DOOR STORAGE #2 – PAPER PRODUCTS & MEDICAL SUPPLIES

 Depending on which options you choose, the thickness can vary.
 Regardless, you’re only looking at a few inches of space (meaning, you shouldn’t have any trouble closing your door the whole way).
 Also, the options you choose may vary based on what you plan to store.
 For example, you’ll notice in our Closet 2 option above, we’re storing medical supplies.
 These are typically smaller items with a tendency to slip through cracks (e.g. pills, extra dental floss/toothbrushes, etc.).
 For us, the mesh option was the best choice as it prevents the possibility of anything falling out.